On the $t$-adic Littlewood Conjecture: The --adic Littlewood Conjecture in other Characteristics

 \begin{thm}~ The Number Wall of the Pagoda sequence over $\F_3$ has only isolated zero entries. \end{thm}

-The proof of Theorem \ref{thmPagoda} proceeds along the same lines as the proof of Theorem \ref{thm:main} and will not be detailed here\footnote{These details can be made explicit from the codes available at~\cite{L17, N18} which deal, not only with the case of the Paper--Folding sequence, but also with that of the Pagoda sequence.}.
-In view of Theorem~\ref{themdeficiency}, Theorem~\ref{thmPagoda} implies the existence of a formal Laurent power series $\Xi$ such that This equality corresponds to the ``worst'' possible case when $t$--LC fails over $\F_3$.
+The proof of Theorem \ref{thmPagoda} proceeds along the same lines as the proof of Theorem \ref{thm:main} and will not be detailed here.
+These details can be made explicit from the codes available at~\cite{L17, N18} which deal, not only with the case of the Paper--Folding sequence, but also with that of the Pagoda sequence.
+The main missing ingredient is the verification of the analogue of Theorem \ref{thm:verification} for the Pagoda sequence.
+This requires a comparison between two given automatic sequences, which in the case of the Paper--Folding sequence could be done explicitly due to the very simple substitution and coding that generate it.
+In view of Theorem~\ref{themdeficiency}, Theorem~\ref{thmPagoda} implies the existence of a formal Laurent power series $\Xi$ such that